-In the version approved on February, 7, 2019 in Utrecht.
+Latest version, approved at the General Assembly on February, 7, 2019 in Utrecht.

 TITRE 1: PRESENTATION OF THE SOCIETY

 Article 1: Formation and designation

 The society is founded between the members who agree with the present statutes an association governed by the 1901 law, entitled: European Society for Research in Mathematics Education (Société Européenne pour les Recherches en Education Mathématique).
 The acronym of the society is ERME.

 Article 2: Vision

 The Society promotes communication, cooperation and collaboration in the following activities.
 The society organises congresses with a wide spectrum of themes to profit from the rich diversity in European research, summer schools where experienced researchers work together with beginners, and other thematic activities.
 The Society fosters and supports cooperative activities on common themes, topics and interests, aimed at: